stdereka/liverpool-ion-switching/README.md

         python prepare_data.py

 4. In order to reproduce two final submissions, run inference pipeline.
-Depending on your hardware, it will take around 10 minutes.
+Depending on your hardware, it will take about 10 minutes.
 Reproducing results is extremely simple: you don't even need a GPU.
 Two generated submissions in `./submissions` directory reproduce my final LB score within a reasonable margin.
 Run following command: